vierzwerge/vierzwerge.github.io/index.md

-# This is my first title
+# This is the character title

-This is a short description of my first github project.
+This is a short description of the caracter
 It should be written in plain text only without any special formatting

+##  Traits

+* funny
+* loves milk
+* tall